AntoineKoiko/Epitech_Dashboard_2021/doc/API_Service_Documentaion.md

 ## **Tech choice**

 This API is a node-js api made with the ExpressJS framework.
+It's taking part of the Dashboard API.

 ## **Description**

-This API is used for all Dashboard services:
+This part of API is used to retrieve widget datan in function of the used service:

-- Users API
-- Widget API
 - Stock API
 - Weather API
 - Reddit API